varadarajan77/DSChallengeTA/README.md

 Command to generate the output file:
 - ./solution.py logs.csv > output.csv (generates the output file faster as it uses pyspark)
 - ./solution_without_pyspark.py logs.csv > output.csv (generates the output file slower as it only uses pandas for processing)

+Note: Change the shebang of the *.py files to point to the python3 installation of the respective computer